 The grading system at Franklin Road Christian School is structured to provide a two-level weighted grading system.
 This practice allows for additional quality points for passing grades in rigorous academic courses.
 The purpose of the weighted scale is to recognize the difficulty of certain academic courses and encourage capable students to enroll in these courses.
 The level one courses include all academic courses not identified in level two.
 Level two courses include advanced academic courses identified as especially demanding.
-The current course offerings identified as level two courses include Physics, Calculus, Advanced Math, and Algebra II Honors.
+The current course offerings identified as level two courses include Physics, Human Anatomy and Physiology, Calculus, Advanced Math, and Algebra II Honors.
+All dual enrollment classes will also be given a level two course rating.